-This list will be updated regularly with major or noteworthy celebrity deaths, and is in reverse-chronological order, beginning January 2017, meaning the most recent updates appear at the top of the page.
+This list will be updated regularly with major or noteworthy celebrity deaths, beginning January 2017, meaning the most recent updates appear at the top of the page.
 Scroll down for the 2016 timeline.

 2016 was a bleak year in many ways, none moreso than in the number of legends we lost from the world of entertainment.
 Saying goodbye to Prince, Carrie Fisher, David Bowie, George Michael and Alan Rickman among countless others was awful, but the legacies they worked so hard to create live on.